fmarzolo/lightroom-collection-to-keywords-plugin/README.md

 4. A dialog box will ask for confirmation.
 Click **"Proceed"** to start the process.
 5. A progress bar will appear, and once finished, the keywords of the selected photos will be updated.

-## Installation

-1. Download the zipped plugin folder, `CollectionToKeywords.lrplugin.zip`, and unzip it.
-You should have a folder named `CollectionToKeywords.lrplugin`.
-2. Open Adobe Lightroom Classic.
-3. Navigate to `File > Plug-in Manager...`.
-4. Click the **"Add"** button in the bottom-left corner of the window.
-5. Browse to the location where you unzipped the folder, select the `CollectionToKeywords.lrplugin` folder, and click **"Select Folder"**.
-6. Ensure the plugin is enabled (it should have a green light next to its name).
-Click **"Done"**.

-The plugin is now installed and ready to use.

 ## Author